Search for direct production of electroweakinos in final states with one lepton, missing transverse momentum and a Higgs boson decaying into two $b$-jets in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Systematic uncertainties

 \section{Systematic uncertainties}

 Systematic uncertainties are evaluated for all simulated signal and background events.
 For the dominant backgrounds with dedicated control regions, the systematic uncertainties impact the extrapolation from the control regions to the corresponding signal regions.
 For all other backgrounds estimated from simulation, the uncertainties affect the overall cross-section normalisation and the acceptance of the analysis selection.
 Uncertainties arising from theoretical modelling and detector effects are estimated and discussed below.
 A breakdown of the dominant systematic uncertainties in background estimates in the various exclusion signal regions is summarised in Table~\ref{systematicssummary}.
+The uncertainties in the scale factor fits to the control regions are listed as `Normalisation of dominant backgrounds'.

 Several uncertainties in the theoretical modelling of the single-top and \ttbar backgrounds are considered.
 Uncertainties due to the choice of hard-scatter generation program are estimated by comparing \POWHEGBOX generated events, showered using \PYTHIA 8, with events generated by a\textsc{MC@NLO} and showered with \PYTHIA 8, while those due to the choice of parton shower model are evaluated by comparing \POWHEGBOX generated samples showered using \PYTHIA 8 with \POWHEGBOX samples showered using \HERWIG 7\cite{Bellm:2015jjp}.
 The uncertainties from the modelling of initial- and final-state radiation are assessed by varying the renormalisation and factorisation scales up and down by a factor of two, with the radiation setting varied as well~\cite{ATL-PHYS-PUB-2016-004}.
 For single-top $Wt$ production, the impact of interference between single-resonant and double-resonant top-quark production is estimated by comparing the nominal sample generated using the diagram removal method with a sample generated using the diagram subtraction method.
 For the different signal regions, the dominant uncertainty sources are the \ttbar parton shower in SR-LM (10\%), and the single-top generator uncertainties in SR-MM (10\%) and SR-HM (21\%).